animir/node-rate-limiter-flexible/README.md

 * `execEvenly` `Default: false` Delay action to be executed evenly over duration First action in duration is executed without delay.
-All next allowed actions in current duration are delayed by formula `msBeforeDurationEnd / (remainingPoints + 2)` It allows to cut off load peaks.
+All next allowed actions in current duration are delayed by formula `msBeforeDurationEnd / (remainingPoints + 2)` with minimum delay of `duration * 1000 / points`
+It allows to cut off load peaks similar way to Leaky Bucket.
+[Read detailed description here.](https://github.com/animir/node-rate-limiter-flexible/wiki/Leaky-Bucket-Analogy---execute-actions-evenly)

-Note: it isn't recommended to use it for long duration, as it may delay action for too long
+    Note: it isn't recommended to use it for long duration and few points, as it may delay action for too long with default `execEvenlyMinDelayMs`.

+* `execEvenlyMinDelayMs` `Default: duration * 1000 / points` Sets minimum delay in milliseconds, when action is delayed with `execEvenly`

 * `blockDuration` `Default: 0` If positive number and consumed more than points in current duration, block for `blockDuration` seconds.